Promoting Healthy Aging Through Social Connection

 - Mother Teresa

-Research shows that social connection is critical to the health and well-being of Americans over sixty-five.
-And yet, approximately one quarter are considered to be socially isolated.
-The health impact of social isolation is as significant as high blood pressure, obesity, and lack of exercise, resulting in as much as a fifty percent increase in early mortality.
-Groups of older people at particular risk for social isolation include those who are unpartnered, live alone, lack a reliable source of transportation, have limited English proficiency, care for disabled family members, or lack information about or access to available community resources.
+Research confirms that social connection is essential to the health and well-being of Americans over sixty-five.
+Yet nearly one in four older adults is considered socially isolated.
+The health consequences of isolation are comparable to those of high blood pressure, obesity, and physical inactivity—linked to as much as a fifty percent increase in early mortality.
+Those most at risk for social isolation include seniors who are unpartnered, live alone, lack reliable transportation, have limited English proficiency, care for disabled family members, or lack access to community resources.

-While awareness of this issue needs to be improved, there are model programs and effective solutions that can ameliorate social isolation and help older adults stay active, remain socially engaged and have a sense of meaning in their lives.
-However, innovation is still greatly needed.
-If we make community social programs more available, more accessible, more culturally relevant and more welcoming, we will help foster social connections and improve the quality-of-life of our community's most detached and vulnerable elders.
+There are proven programs and promising solutions that can ameliorate social isolation and help older adults stay active, socially engaged and connected to a sense of purpose.
+Still, innovation is urgently needed.
+By making community programs more available, accessible, culturally relevant, and welcoming, we can foster social connections and improve the quality of life of our most vulnerable elders.

-The Joseph & Vera Long Foundation seeks to support organizations that provide seniors with opportunities for productive engagement and social connection and that develop effective solutions to the issue of social isolation.
-By funding effective programs and promoting innovation, we hope that an increased number of low-income seniors living in their own homes become more socially connected, supported, and engaged in their communities, leading to improved health and well-being.
+The Joseph & Vera Long Foundation supports organizations that create opportunities for seniors to engage socially and meaningfully, and that develop effective strategies to combat social isolation.
+By funding impactful programs and encouraging innovation, we aim to help more low-income seniors living independently become socially connected, supported, and engaged in their communities—leading to better health and well-being.

 Grants will be made for: